tsubaric/MDB_HW3_Subaric/README.md

                 country_code = input("Enter the country code (leave empty for any): ")
                 postal_code = input("Enter the postal code (leave empty for any): ")

-                # Build the SQL query dynamically based on the provided criteria
                 query = "SELECT * FROM homework.cities WHERE TRUE"
                 parameters = []